efarraro/krumit/_monsters/Slime.md

 pl-PL_flavor: "Jeżeli są pustymi workami śluzu to skąd ten jęzor?
 Lepiej się nie zbliżać, żeby się przekonać.
 Może wolą śmieci, ale w ostateczności zjedzą ludzkie mięso."
 tile_id: Slime
 image: /images/Slime.png
+ko-KR_name: "Globber"
+ko-KR_description: "Well, this is awkward.
+This enemy is immune to weapons."
+ko-KR_flavor: "Are they hollow bags of slime?
+If so, where does their tongue start?
+Best not think too much about it.
+They prefer trash, but human flesh will do in a pinch."
+tile_id: Slime
+image: /images/Slime.png
 ---